Charleston Budget Hotels: Cheap Hotels in Charleston SC That Don’t Feel Cheap

 The Andrew Pickney Inn is another great option for those who want a little extra southern charm.
 While the hotel doesn’t boast a pool, it’s possibly one of the cutest on the list.
 Each room features charming décor, and there’s even a café with great views of the city.

-The Fulton Lane Inn also offers plenty of charm, four-poster beds and intricately decorated rooms.
+The Fulton Lane Inn also offers plenty of charm, four-poster beds, and intricately decorated rooms.
 They’re located right near the Historic Charleston Market.
-Not only does this property offer free breakfast, but they also host a cheese and wine reception each night.
+Not only does this property offer free breakfast, but it also hosts a cheese and wine reception each night.

 What are your favorite cheap hotels in Charleston that don’t feel cheap?